From Chip Heath’s “Decisive”

 • “Hayward and Hambrick also discovered an antidote to hubris: disagreement.
 They found that CEOs paid lower acquisition premiums when they had people around them who were more likely to challenge their thinking, such as an independent chairman of the board or outside board members who were unconnected to the CEO or the company.”

 • To make good decisions, CEOs need the courage to seek out disagreement.
 Alfred Sloan, the longtime CEO and chairman of General Motors, once interrupted a committee meeting with a question: “Gentlemen, I take it we are all in complete agreement on the decision here?”
 All the committee members nodded.
-“Then,” Sloan said, “I propose we postpone further discussion of this matter until our next meeting to give ourselves time to develop disagreement and perhaps gain some understanding of what this decision is about.”
-(L 1414)
+“Then,” Sloan said, “I propose we postpone further discussion of this matter until our next meeting to give ourselves time to develop disagreement and perhaps gain some understanding of what this decision is about.” (p.
+107)

 • “In most legal systems, disagreement is baked into the process.
 Judges and juries will never find themselves in a CEO-style information bubble, since they are forced to consider two opposing points of view.”

-• Create a Devils advocate.
 “There are many ways to honor that spirit of values-based opposition.
 In some organizations, the executive in charge might assign a few people on the executive team to prepare a case against a high-stakes proposal.
 That’s a wise idea.
 It puts the team members in the role of “protecting the organization,” and it licenses their skepticism.”

 “The most important lesson to learn about devil’s advocacy isn’t the need for a formal contrarian position; it’s the need to interpret criticism as a noble function.”